chantelwetzel-noaa/data_summary/doc/_main.md

 # Shortraker rockfish
  The most recent assessment of Shortraker rockfish was a data-limited assessment conducted in 2010.
 Across available data, Shortraker rockfish have been observed and sampled generally by

  Across all years of available data, commercial fisheries have collected a total of 6,269 length observations, 20 age readings, and 2,895 otoliths that are available to be aged.
-Since 2000, commercial fisheries have collected a 5,638 length observations, 20 age readings, and 2,815 otoliths that are available to be aged.
-In California, since 2000, a total of 56 length observations, 0 age readings, and 17 otoliths have been collected In Oregon, since 2000, a total of 2,843 length observations, 20 age readings, and 2,798 otoliths have been collected In Washington, since 2000, a total of 2,739 length observations, 0 age readings, and 0 otoliths have been collected
+In California, since 2000, a total of 56 length observations, 0 age readings, and 17 otoliths have been collected.
+In Oregon, since 2000, a total of 2,843 length observations, 20 age readings, and 2,798 otoliths have been collected.
+In Washington, since 2000, a total of 2,739 length observations, 0 age readings, and 0 otoliths have been collected.